marinabraso/AGenDiv/README.md

 # AGenDiv
-### Entire source code for the work intended to study in depth the genomic diversity of the European amohioxus
+### Source code for the work intended to study in depth the genomic diversity of the European amohioxus

-This code is structured in a snakemake pipeline.
-It was generated and ran in the UNIL CURNAGL computing cluster.
-It is deeply dependent on CURNAGL folder structure, data storage system and its Slurm Workload Manager.
+This code is structured on a snakemake pipeline.
+It was generated and executed on the UNIL CURNAGL computing cluster.
+It is heavily dependent on the CURNAGL folder structure, data storage system and its Slurm workload manager.

 ## Basic environment
 - conda 23.1.0